The sword of truth

 Kʼinich Janaab Pakal means “Great Sun Shield” in classical Maya.
 Here we are reminded of Psalm 84:11 “the Lord God is a sun and a shield” which is really a reference to the Reuleaux triangle and its emergence from the triquetra.
 Pakal expanded Palenque’s power in the Maya states and initiated a building program that produced some of Maya civilisation’s finest art and architecture.
 One of the most enduring and enigmatic relics from this great leader was the lid of his sarcophagus:

 Above: Pakal being reborn into eternal life

-Indeed, in the centre of the artwork sits Pakal, who is depicted realistically.
+Impaled on the dagger balances Pakal, who is depicted realistically.
 Even his attire is recognisable and can be identified from Maya culture.
 Pakal himself is balanced at the navel with his body arranged in the “V” shape of the sacrum.
-His hands are twisted with his left facing downwards and the right facing upwards—a reference to how spirituality and sexuality are celebrated in the body.
+His hands are twisted with his left facing downwards and the right facing upwards—a reference to the female and male polarities within the human body.

 Above: the House of the Nine Sharpened Spears still protects its secrets

 So you, dear reader, must invite the sword of truth.
-You manifest the higher with the lower, life with death and darkness with light.
-You are akin to the Buddha before the Bodhi Tree or Pakal beneath the Ceiba tree.
+You must combine the higher with the lower, life with death and light with darkness.
 You are royalty who only now is waking up.
-The balance you find will be your birthright—enlightenment!
+The balance you find will be your birthright—salvation!